deathstar/QServCollect/readme.md

 "command not found: cmake .": cmake is not installed, see above for download link.

 Can't see player city/state/country msg: try using geoIP geolocation instead of Curl.
 To do this, rename the text file in the QServCollect root directory something other than "usecurl.txt."
-Make sure the file permissions are set to allow QServ Access to the curl folder and its contents, along with the entire config folder and usecurl.txt (if you're using curl).
+Make sure the file permissions are set to allow QServ access to the curl folder and its contents, along with the entire config folder and usecurl.txt (if you're using curl).
+You can just use "chmod -R 777 QServCollect" from the command line.
 Please note that with curl geolocation, the #whois and #stats commands will not show player locations.

+flagruns not storing: You can just use "chmod -R 777 QServCollect" from the command line to give QServ access to its files.

 "make: *** No targets specified and no makefile found.
 Stop.": the cmake . command was not issued before make.